 Have you had any formal training in art?

-I have had a modest amount of instruction on contemporary painting techniques during a short course at the Victorian College of the Arts in Melbourne.
+I am primarily a self-taught artist.
+I have had a modest amount of instruction during a short course at the Victorian College of the Arts in Melbourne.

 How would you like the audience to respond to your work?

-The colours, shapes, and lines in the paintings have a soft language—only a quiet mind can hear their whispers.
-Each piece is a marker on my inward journey towards balance, peace, and harmony.
-Through my work, I invite the audience to turn within and investigate to what extent their conditioned thoughts and beliefs (some of which date back to childhood experiences) influence their present perception of reality.
-I would be pleased if those who come into contact with my work took a little time to contemplate these three questions without overthinking: 'Does this art engage my attention?'; 'What do I see?'; 'How do I feel?'
+The artworks are intended to speak to the inner child in the audience.
+I would be pleased if those who come into contact with my work took a little time to contemplate these three questions without over-analysing: 'Does this art engage my attention?'; 'What do I see?'; 'How do I feel?'

 What art do you most identify with?

-How would you describe your attitude or approach to creativity in society?
+What is your attitude towards creativity in society?

 Creativity is woven into everything that we see, hear, and do.
 Art is creativity in its purest form.
-By making time for art in whatever form, one can find relief from the tedium of everyday life and seek balance in a world unduly tilted in the direction of material pursuits.
+By making time for art, one can find relief from the tedium of everyday life and seek balance in a world unduly focused on material success.

-Why don't you give the paintings a name or descriptive title?
+Why don't you give the artworks a name or title?

-In my work, repetition is rhythm and movement in what is seemingly a random juxtaposition of shapes, colours, and lines.
-Some artists might find repetition a challenge because they perceive it to be boring and lacking in creativity.
-I am, however, of the opinion that it's not possible to explore the furthest depth of one's creativity when there are constant changes in direction.
+In my work, the underlying theme represents rhythm and movement in what is seemingly a random juxtaposition of shapes, colours, and lines.
+Some artists might find any form of repetition a challenge because they consider it uninspiring and boring.
+However, I am of the opinion that it's not possible to explore the furthest depth of creativity without keeping your focus in one direction.